parroty/excoveralls/README.md

 ## Differences from `parroty/excoveralls`

-- Coverage is truncated to the nearest tenth instead of rounded
+- Coverage is truncated to the tenths place instead of rounded
 - Tasks and dependencies for uploading coverage reports have been removed
     - the `:hackney` dependency has been removed
 - Configuration is done in `config/test.exs` instead of a JSON file